| Personal Injury Lawyer in St. Louis Fighting for You

-Personal injury law includes those who claim to have been injured, physically or psychologically, as a result of the negligence, recklessness, carelessness or wrongdoing of another person, company, government agency or other entity.
+Personal injury law includes those who claim to have been physically or psychologically injured due to the negligence, recklessness, carelessness, or wrongdoing of another person, company, government agency, or other entity.

-If you or a loved one has been injured in a car accident and you face serious injuries and recoveries, you need an attorney who can obtain compensation for you.
+If you or a loved one sustained injury in a car accident and experienced serious injuries and recoveries, you need an attorney who can obtain compensation for you.
 As a highly trusted St. Louis car accident lawyer, Patrick O’Brien has extensive experience dealing with cases in which injured persons face a long road to recovery and will fight for you every step of the way.

-A collision with a semi-truck or other big rig can devastate a family, causing both physical and emotional damage.
-Trucking accidents often involve multiple liable parties and insurance companies advocating on behalf of the trucking companies, and working with a devoted personal injury attorney such as Patrick O’Brien can help you pursue the case in court.
+A collision with a semi-truck or another big rig can devastate a family, causing physical and emotional damage.
+Trucking accidents often involve multiple liable parties and insurance companies advocating for the trucking companies.
+Working with a devoted St. Louis personal injury attorney, such as Patrick O’Brien, can help you pursue the case in court.
 Patrick O’Brien isn’t afraid to take your case to trial if necessary and will not settle for less than you deserve.Read Our Personal Injury FAQs

 If you have been hurt on the job, workers’ compensation may offer some recompense for your injuries.
-However, some injuries and exposure to harmful environments and chemicals require the skill and experience of a personal injury attorney because they have a lifetime impact on your quality of life and the lives of your family members.
+However, some injuries and exposure to harmful environments and chemicals require the skill and experience of a personal injury attorney because they impact your quality of life and the lives of your family members.
 Specific chemicals and injuries include, but aren’t limited to, the following:

 Slip and Fall Accidents

-Businesses have an obligation to warn patrons and employees of slippery floors or hazardous conditions present on their properties.
+Businesses must warn patrons and employees of slippery floors or hazardous conditions present on their properties.
 If you have slipped and had a bad fall causing a serious injury, we can help recover damages for your case.

 Faulty and defective products cause severe injuries and may even result in death.
 The liable party can range from the manufacturer who developed the defective product to the retailer who distributed the products but may have damaged them during the inventory process.
 If you or a loved one were injured due to a product that malfunctioned upon proper usage, our St. Louis personal injury attorneys can help.